alexelash/personal-website/_pages/resume.md

 layout: resume
 title: Resume
 seo_description:
-  'Designer with nine years of professional experience as a designer, design leader, and web developer.'
+  'Designer with over a decade of professional experience as a designer, design leader, and web developer.'
 permalink: '/resume'
 page_class: p-resume
 barba-namespace: resume